-- 703.374 1.
+- 2. [Whenever any complaint] If a petition is served upon the commission as provided in NRS 703.373 for the bringing of an action against the commission, before the action is reached for trial, the commission shall file a certified copy of all proceedings and testimony taken with the clerk of the court in which the action is pending. - 3.
+A copy of the proceedings and testimony must be furnished to any party, on payment of a reasonable amount, to be fixed by the commission, and the amount must be the same for all parties. - 4.
+The provisions of this section do not prohibit the commission from [restricting]: - (a) Restricting access to the records and transcripts of a hearing pursuant to paragraph (a) of subsection 3 of NRS 703.196. - (b) Protecting the confidentiality of information pursuant to section 20 or 21 of this act. - Sec.
+35. NRS 703.374 is hereby amended to read as follows: - 703.374 1.
 A court of competent jurisdiction, after hearing, may issue an injunction suspending or staying any final order of the commission if: - (a) The applicant has filed a motion for a preliminary injunction; - (b) The applicant has served the motion on the commission and other interested parties within 20 days after the rendition of the order on which the complaint is based; - (c) The court finds there is a reasonable likelihood that the applicant will prevail on the merits of the matter and will suffer irreparable injury if injunctive relief is not granted; and - (d) The applicant files a bond or other undertaking to secure the adverse parties in such manner as the court finds sufficient. - 2.
-The decision of the commission on each matter considered shall be deemed reasonable and just until set aside by the court. [, and in] In all actions for an injunction or [otherwise] for any other relief, the burden of proof is upon the party attacking or resisting the order of the commission to show by clear and satisfactory evidence that the order is unlawful [,] or unreasonable. [, as the case may be.] - 3.
-If an injunction is granted by the court and the order complained of is one which {permanently suspends}:
+The decision of the commission on each matter considered shall be deemed reasonable and just until set aside by the court. [, and in] In all actions for an injunction or [otherwise] for any other relief, the burden of proof is upon the party attacking or resisting the order of the commission to show by clear and satisfactory evidence that the order is unlawful $\mathbf{H}$ or unreasonable. [, as the case may be.]

-(a) Disapproves a public utility's proposed changes in a schedule of - (a) Disapproves a public utility's proposed changes in a schedule of rates [and charges or a], or any part thereof, [filed by any public utility] pursuant to NRS 704.070 to 704.110, inclusive, [or which otherwise] and sections 48 to 52, inclusive, of this act; or - (b) Otherwise prevents the proposed changes in the schedule, or any part thereof, from taking effect, - the public utility complaining may [keep in effect or put] place into effect [, as the case may be, the suspended] the proposed changes in the schedule, or any part thereof, pending final determination by the court having jurisdiction, by filing a bond with the court in such an amount as the court may fix, conditioned upon the refund to persons entitled to the excess amount if the [rate or rates so suspended] proposed changes in the schedule, or any part thereof, are finally determined by the court to be excessive. - Sec.
-38. NRS 703.377 is hereby amended to read as follows: - 703.377 1.
-[No] Any certificate of public convenience and necessity, permit or license issued or transferred in accordance with the [terms] provisions of NRS [704.005] 704.001 to 704.751, inclusive, is [either] not a franchise or irrevocable. - 2.
-Upon receipt of a written complaint or on its own motion, the commission may, after investigation and hearing, revoke any certificate, permit or license, [but as to] except that the commission may not revoke the certificate of a public utility [only if] unless the commission has arranged for another public utility to provide the service for which the certificate was granted.
+3. If an injunction is granted by the court and the order complained of is one which [permanently suspends]: (a) Disapproves a public utility's proposed changes in a schedule of rates [and charges or a], or any part thereof, [filed by any public utility] pursuant to NRS 704.070 to 704.110, inclusive, [or which otherwise] and sections 41 to 46, inclusive, of this act; or the public utility complaining may [keep in effect or put] place into effect [, as the case may be, the suspended] the proposed changes in the schedule or any part thereof, pending final determination by the court having jurisdiction, by filing a bond with the court in such an amount as the court may fix, conditioned upon the refund to persons entitled to the excess amount if the frate or rates so suspended proposed changes in the schedule, or any part thereof, are finally determined by the court to be excessive.